readdle/app-store-receipt-verification/README.md

 # About

-This is a ***zero-dependencies\* pure PHP*** App Store receipt verification library which allows to parse/validate/verify receipts without API calls to `App Store Server API`.
+This is a ***zero-dependencies\* pure PHP*** library that allows receipts parsing/validation/verification without API calls to the `App Store Server API`.

-However, the bridge to `App Store Server API` is implemented as well, so it's possible to go event further and extend receipt data using API.
+However, the bridge to the `App Store Server API` is also implemented, so it's possible to go even further and extend receipt data using the API.

-<sub>* Zero-dependencies means that this library doesn't rely on any third-party library.
-At the same time this library relies on such an essential PHP extensions as `json` and `openssl`</sub>
+<sub>* Zero-dependencies means this library doesn't rely on any third-party library.
+At the same time, this library relies on such essential PHP extensions as `json` and `openssl`</sub>

+> **NOTE**
+>
+> If you need to deal with the App Store Server API instead of (or additionally to) receipts parsing/verification, check out [this library](https://github.com/readdle/app-store-server-api).

 # Installation